JosephBrunet/Tension-inflation_GI/README.md

-## Installation
+### Installation

 Three methods to run the app:

 1. Two standelone files were created (one for Windows and one for Linux) to avoid installing all the dependencies and execute the application directly.

-2. Write in terminal: 'python sertup.py install'
+2. Write in terminal: 'python sertup.py install' and run 'entry_point.py'.

-3. Install all dependencies and launch 'entry_point.py'
+3. Install all dependencies and launch 'entry_point.py'.

 Just one of these methods is needed.

-## Software steps:
+### Software steps:

 After executing `GUI_main.py` (and if all the python packages and drivers were installed on the computer), the GUI steps will be: